RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

 1. If the HTTP POST is successful, you should be able to view it by repeating the HTTP GET /locations test.

-*Congratulations!* You have now an application to test your OpenId Connect integration.
+*Congratulations!* You have now an application to test your Swagger to RESTdsl integration.

 ## Summary